tepletonteam/tepleton/docs/design.md

 ## Design philosphy

-The design of the Cosmos SDK is based on the principles of "cababilities systems".
+The design of the tepleton SDK is based on the principles of "cababilities systems".

 TODO If you see this on the sdk2 branch, it's because I'm still expanding this high-level section.